sampsyo/cs6120/content/blog/2020-03-06-wasm/index.md

 designed to do direct-to-SSA translation.
 Moreover, structured control flow makes decoding simpler.

+Another key aspect in running native code in a browser is security.
+Sandboxing for C/C++ has required extensive code rewriting.
+However, WebAssembly is executed in a sandboxed environment clearly separated from the host, making it possible to provide some security guarantees.
+WebAssembly avoids performance overheads through sandboxing to run at near native speed with the model created by [Native Client][nacl] which employs static validation of x86 machine code by mandating code generators to follow certain patterns.

 ## How good is it?
 Writing code in WebAssembly doesn't mean it'll be automatically faster.
 JavaScript can be in theory, more performant in execution (at least for now,